LASIK eye surgery in Modesto and the surrounding area - Read our patient reviews

 Mark Mandel, MD, leads the team at Optima Ophthalmic Medical Associates, Inc., where he performs LASIK, PRK and EPI-LASIK, as well as refractive lens replacement procedures, to correct his patients’ vision.

-To schedule a one-on-one consultation with Mark Mandel, MD, to learn more about your vision correction options, please contact Optima Ophthalmic at (855) 300-3874.
+To schedule a one-on-one consultation with Mark Mandel, MD, to learn more about your vision correction options, including the cost of LASIK and alternative refractive treatments, please contact Optima Ophthalmic at (855) 300-3874.

 Vision Correction at Optima Eye